moq-wg/wg-materials/interim-25-09-hybrid/agenda.md

 ### Other Needs Discussion:

 * 668 Should sending GOAWAY also block SUBSCRIBE, etc.?
+* 1124	What are the rules for overlapping prefixes in UNSUBSCRIBE_NAMESPACE?
 * 1070 Is it a protocol error to get ANNOUNCE_CANCEL before ANNOUNCE_OK/ANNOUNCE_ERROR?
 * 869 Difficult to limit resource consumption of a Subscription
 * 836	Elaborate on the role of the original publisher